-Employment of sociologists is projected to grow 9 percent from 2018 to 2028, faster than the average for all occupations.
+Employment of sociologists is projected to grow 5% from 2022 to 2032, faster than the average for all occupations.

 Sociologists continue to be in demand to apply sociological research to address pressing societal issues.
 For example, sociologists often collaborate with researchers in other social sciences, such as economists, psychologists, and survey researchers to study how social structures or groups influence policy decisions about health, education, politics, criminal justice, business, or economics.

-*Information source: Bureau of Labor Statistics, as accessed September 2019
+*The Bureau of Labor Statistics, as accessed September 2023.